bbauska/W3Cx-4of5-thru-May-2024/README.md

 <h4>The &lt;audio&gt; element</h4>

-&lt;audio&gt; is an HTML element that was introduced to give a consistent API for playing *streamed* sounds in browsers.
+&lt;audio&gt; is an HTML element that was introduced to give a consistent API for playing <i>streamed</i> sounds in browsers.
 File format support varies between browsers, but MP3 works in nearly all browsers today.
 Unfortunately, the &lt;audio&gt; element is only for streaming compressed audio, so it consumes CPU resources, and is not adapted for sound